MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough4-unified-interface-display-dynamics-365-record-session-agent-application.md

 4. Select **+ New**.

-5. On the **New Window Navigation Rule** page, specify the following values.
+5. On the **New Window Navigation Rule** page, specify the following values:

    |Field|Value|
    |-----------|-----------|